 Although, the stream only runs during the winter and spring months.
 So if you wish to see the trail with running water make sure you plan accordingly.

 Murray Canyon Trail is located in Indian Canyons, an incredible nature preserve just south of Palm Springs.
 A fee of $9/person is required to enter the preserve.
 (If you’re a senior or have a school ID there is a small discount)

-What you'll notice immediately is the amount of dense palm trees growing along the creek.
-Majority of the trail is spent following the creek upstream while constantly criss crossing the water.
+What you’ll notice immediately is the number of dense palm trees growing along the creek.
+The majority of the trail is spent following the creek upstream while constantly crisscrossing the water.